Geonovum/KP-APIs/API-strategie-extensies/ext-uri.md

 <div class="rule" id="api-59">
   <p class="rulelab"><strong>API-59</strong>: Use spinal-case for path segments</p>
-  <p>In case path segments include compound words, the individual words are written in lower case and separated with hyphens.
-For example, a resource representing a collection of organisatie codes, results in a path segment `organisatie-codes`.</p>
+  <p>In case path segments include compound words, the individual words are written in lower case and may be separated with hyphens.
+For example, a resource representing a collection of organisatie codes, results in either a path segment `organisatie-codes` or `organisatiecodes`.</p>
 </div>

 <div class="rule" id="api-60">